danhowarthdwp/dwp-health-data-glossary/bookmarks.md

   - homepage
 ---

+## Data Ethics Framework

+Guidance for public sector organisations on how to use data appropriately and responsibly when planning, implementing, and evaluating a new policy or service. <a href="https://www.gov.uk/government/publications/data-ethics-framework" target="_blank" class="govuk-link">Published on GOV.UK (opens in new tab)</a> by Central Digital and Data Office, in June 2018.

 ## Designing with data – in GOV.UK Service Manual

 Introduction to designing with data <a href="https://www.gov.uk/service-manual/design/designing-with-data-an-introduction" target="_blank" class="govuk-link">in the GOV.UK Service Manual (opens in new tab)</a>.
 Published by Annie Streater, technical content designer at GDS, in March 2022.